 So, I apologize for not covering all questions that we received from the audience because of the time limitations.
 However, we will publish the answers of remaining questions in the write-ups post-webinars.

 Thank you again, our speakers, Dr Purushotham and Mr Prakarsh Mishra from Invest India for sharing their precious time, to all the startups who have participated, thank you all to all the partners.

-Sagacious is happy to announce that nominated start-ups shall be benefited.
+Sagacious is happy to announce that nominated start-ups will be benefited.
 They will get free expert guidance on IP issues and Global business, technology expansion or commercialization for their innovation for 2 months.

 Also, I want to thank our participants who helped us start on time.

 However, we are a bit late, I apologize for that.
 You all stayed with us for extra time, approximately 20 minutes, and we appreciate that.
 Thank you very much.